brisa-build/brisa/docs/02-building-your-application/03-data-fetching/01-fetching.md

 The `RequestContext` is an extension of the [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request), where apart from the [Request API](https://developer.mozilla.org/en-US/docs/Web/API/Request) you have some [extra things](/docs/building-your-application/data-fetching/request-context), such as the store.

+> [!TIP]
+>
+> If your data is utilized in multiple locations, and you wish to display the suspense at the lowest-level component while making only one request, we recommend passing down the [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) and resolving it in all child components that utilize this data.

 ### Share web-web data between components

 To share data across all web components there are also the same two ways: